MDA Fundraising Campaign

 You probably came to our site to order study materials, but first, if you will indulge me, I'd like to tell you about my family's personal journey with muscular dystrophy.

 I don’t like to ask for help.
-Neither does my fourteen year old son, Benjamin, who has muscular dystrophy.
+Neither does my seventeen year old son, Benjamin, who has muscular dystrophy.
 While he can’t run, jump or get up from the floor, he has the determination to do as much as he can by himself.
 What I’ve learned from Benjamin is that there are some things you just can’t do by yourself, that’s why I’m asking for your help.